itsyerichoi/solar-premiums/README.md

 # Solar Premium Analysis
-Data and code for solar PV premium analysis
+Data and code for solar PV premium analysis.
+If you have questions or suggestions, please contact Yeri at yerichoi@hanyang.ac.kr/

-Replication materials for ...
+## Computational requirement
+- R 4.0+

 ## Structure
-- data/: processed datasets
+- `data/`: processed datasets
-- scripts/: analysis code
+- `code/`: analysis scripts
+- `shp/`: solar PV installation shapefiles
-- figures/: figures used in paper
+- `figures/`: figures used in paper